entropicalabs/entropica_qaoa/README.md

 A package implementing the quantum approximate optimisation algorithm (QAOA), providing a number of different features, parametrisations, and utility functions.

 ## Documentation
-The documentation can be installed and built by following these two steps:
+The documentation can be found [here](https://docs.entropicalabs.io/qaoa/).

+Alternatively you can compile it yourself by following the instructions below:

 **Install the Prerequisites**
 ```bash